-This might be possible, but to occur it would also have to be the result of a rise in the rate of corporation tax - it would in economic terms have to be endogenous.
-Companies would have to respond to a rise in the rate of corporation tax by increased leverage rather than to other changes such as lower interest rates.
-If interest rates are unchanged and leverage rises, then the household sector will, in a closed economy, own more debt and less equity.
+This might be possible, but to occur it would also have to be the result of a rise in the rate of corporation tax-it would in economic terms have to be endogenous.
+Companies would have to respond, by increasing leverage, to a rise in the rate of corporation tax rather than to other changes such as lower interest rates.
+If interest rates are unchanged and leverage rises, then in a closed economy the household sector will own more debt and less equity.
 Receipts from an unchanged level of corporation tax will fall as leverage rises, and investment will rise, provided that debt remains cheaper than equity, as less equity will be needed to finance new investment.
-For this to occur, leverage must rise in line with the rate of corporation tax and, as Chart 3 shows, the opposite has happened - leverage has risen since the data series start in 1945, whether debt is measured relative to net worth or to output, while the rate of corporation tax has fallen.
+For this to occur, leverage must rise in line with the rate of corporation tax and, as Figure 3 shows, the opposite has happened-leverage has risen since the data series started in 1945, whether debt is measured relative to net worth or to output, while the rate of corporation tax has risen.

-5. Lower Investment Means Slower Growth.
+Lower Investment Means Slower Growth